-Mountain-top experiences are great, but the Lord doesn't intend for us to live on the mountain-top.
+Brothers and sisters, the Lord doesn't intend for His people to live on the mountaintop.
 Not in this age.
 That's the next age.
-If you want to live for Jesus in this age you must be willing to go down into the valley, as Jesus does in the next scene, to go down into the valley of suffering.
+If we want to live for Jesus in this age, we must be willing to go down into the valley, as Jesus does in the very next scene, to go down into the valley of suffering.

 There's a lesson here.
-It's great to come to church-it can be a mountain top.
-We need to come to church.
-But coming to church is supposed to prepare us to go serve Christ (and suffer for Him if need be) in the real world.
-That's a mark of a true disciple.
+It's great to come to church, to behold God's beauty through the proclamation of His Word and the fellowship of His people.
+It's like going up on the mountain.
+We need that experience, every week if possible.
+But coming to church is supposed to prepare us for life in the real world.
+When the Lord's Day ends, we go down the mountain and serve our Savior, and suffer for Him if need be, in the real world.

 C. We hear the Father's commendation (7).
-"Then a cloud appeared and enveloped them, and a voice came from the cloud: 'This is my Son, whom I love.
-Listen to him!'"
+"And a cloud overshadowed them, and a voice came out of the cloud, 'This is my beloved Son; listen to him."10